kecinzer/hpelitebook850g5-opencore/README.md

 - Fenvi BCM94360NG M.2 card
 - [i-tec Thunderbolt 3 Dual DP Video Adapter](https://i-tec.cz/en/produkt/tb3dual4kdp-2/) (laptod display + two external HP E233 displays)

+## BIOS settings

+Currently I'm using BIOS 01.11.01 Rev.A.
+Start with BIOS reset to defaults and then disable all kind of security and TPM.
+Video Memory size set to 64 MB.
+It’s useless to set more.
+Disable LAN/WLAN auto switching.
+System works well with Fastboot enabled, but for debugging and playing with your setup is better to disable Fast Boot.
+It's also recommended to disable Intel TXT technology and then disable Virtualization Technology for Directed I/O (VTd).
+OpenCore config disables this instead.
+Disable all devices that you don’t use (for example I don’t use Smart Card).
+Thunderbotl PCIe Hot plug Mode set to Native + Power saving.
+Other options you can set by your choice (for example FN keyboard mapping etc.).

 ### Currently not working + solutions

 - Bundled Intel Wifi card (8265NGW)